Exceptional collections on Dolgachev surfaces associated with degenerations: Exceptional vector bundles on Dolgachev surfaces

 \section{Exceptional vector bundles on Dolgachev surfaces}

-In general, it is hard to understand how information of the central fiber is carried to the general fiber along a $\Q$-Gorenstein smoothing.
-Looking at the topology nearby the singularities of $X$, one can get a clue to relate information between $X$ and $X^\gen$.
+In general, it is hard to understand how information of the central fiber is carried to the general fiber along the $\Q$-Gorenstein smoothing.
+Looking at the topology near the singularities of $X$, one can get a clue to relate information between $X$ and $X^\gen$.
 This section essentially follows the idea of Hacking.
 Some ingredients of Hacking's method, which are necessary for our application, are included in the appendix(Section~\ref{sec:Appendix}).
-Readers who want to look up details are recommended to consult Hacking's original paper\,\cite{Hacking:ExceptionalVectorBundle}.
+Readers who want to look up the details are recommended to consult Hacking's original paper\,\cite{Hacking:ExceptionalVectorBundle}.